Reach your peak artistically and academically

-D.A. in Music: Jazz Studies Emphasis
+D.A. in Music: Jazz Studies Concentration

 The Doctor of Arts degree provides you with the highest level of professional preparation.
 You’ll enjoy great freedom to personalize the program, working with a faculty adviser to tailor your studies to fit your artistic strengths and academic interests.
 Regardless of your focus area, you’ll deepen your knowledge of jazz pedagogy, history, improvisation, and arranging, with opportunities to perform in UNC’s nationally renowned jazz ensembles.
 You’ll complete the degree with two individual recitals and a dissertation based on original scholarship.

 Take the next step!
 Explore courses, contact information and admission requirements.